laitanawe/autodload_video/README.md

 # What does this do?
-Takes URLs listed in a text file and automatically downloads corresponding videos or audios
+Takes URLs listed line by line in a text file and automatically downloads corresponding videos or audios